GameServerManagers/LinuxGSM-Docs/Arma-3.md

 done
 echo "the depth is ${depth}"
 ```
 As a sanity check here, you should get a depth of 4 or so.
-Proceed to iterative rename the files and directory structure with (once again, run from the `serverfiles/mods` directory as the arma3server user):
+Proceed to iteratively rename the files and directory structure with (once again, run from the `serverfiles/mods` directory as the arma3server user) this code snippet:
 ```
 for ((i=1;i<=${depth};i++))
 do